dragoncoder047/json_runner/README.md

 :   Returns `range(low, high)`.

 *a*`^`*b*, *a*`*`*b*, *a*`/`*b*, *a*`%`*b*, *a*`+`*b*, *a*`-`*b*, *a*`==`*b*, *a*`!=`*b*, *a*`<=`*b*, *a*`>=`*b*, *a*`<`*b*, *a*`>`*b*
-:   Standard math and comparison operations: exponet, multiply, divide, modulo, add, subtract, equal, not equal, less than or equal to, greather than or equal to, less than, greather than.
+:   Standard math and comparison operations: exponent, multiply, divide, modulo, add, subtract, equal, not equal, less than or equal to, greather than or equal to, less than, greather than.

 *item*`in`*container*, *item*`is in`*container*, *item*`not in`*container*, *item*`is not in`*container*, *container*`contains`*item*, *container*`has`*item*, *container*`doesn't contain`*item*, *container*`does not contain`*item*, *container*`doesn't have`*item*, *container*`does not have`*item*
 :   Tests to see if *container* includes *item* in it.
 They all reduce to the Python `in` or `not in` tests.